DBradley27/Kinase-specificity-evolution/README.md

 ```
 RAxML_bestTree.alcorrect_linsi190_NJ
 ```
-We recommend *JalView* and *iTOL* as particularly good tools for the visualisation of phylogenies.
+We recommend *FigTree* and *iTOL* as particularly good tools for the visualisation of phylogenies.